 Some people found this paint to be on the thick side, so depending on your method of application, you may need to thin the paint slightly with water.
 This fabric paint is our top recommendation overall and is a great choice if you want a quality paint for anything from school-related projects to DIY masterpieces.

 Tulip makes a wide assortment of fabric paints and is a go-to choice for kids and parents.
-At less than $10 for a 6 pack in basic colors, it’s also our go-to choice for a budget fabric paint.
+Given its super low price point for a pack of six, it’s also our go-to choice for a budget fabric paint.

 The fine tip makes the flow of paint easy to control and allows you to draw intricate details like lettering and flowers.
 However, if you have a large area to color in, the fine tip could prove to be time consuming.
 Customers also said that the formula is too thin to ‘paint’ with—so it’s really best suited for applying with the fine tip attached to the bottle.